codekisser/codekisser.github.io/content/en/posts/how-to-lie.md

 is to use graphs to make an illustration.
 Graphs are the tools of intelligent people, which we want to pretend to be.

+In addition, make the graphs as aesthetic as possible.
+Just like with Apple products and Teslas, people will often conflate apparent quality with actual quality.
+With matplotlib, this can easily be done using the seaborn package to make your graphs look prettier.
+With just 2 lines of code, you become 150% more credible.

+## Limit Access to Data

+Do not give people access to the raw data.
+Only let them see the data after you have manipulated it to suit your motivations.

+In my case, it was fairly easy to rationalize this due to the personalness of private messages.
+Regarding other forms of data, you can easily use logic such as "the need to maintain a competitive advantage" or "national security".

 ## Same data, graphed differently

 ![](/images/posts/how-to-lie/alt-mw-plot.png)